 I acknowledge and understand that alpine ski racing and preparation for participation in racing, including training as well as coaching, and officiating (the “ACTIVITIES”) are hazardous and dangerous activities that involve strenuous exercise and have risks, dangers and hazards and that various degrees of skill and experience are necessary for the different snow surfaces and venues.
 I understand that these Activities can result in serious bodily injury and damage to property and on my own behalf and on behalf of the participant; I knowingly and voluntarily assume any and all risks of loss, damage or injury while participating on the McIntyre Ski Team of the McIntyre Ski Area, LLC., McIntyre Ski Area, Also known as MCI (the “Team”).
 Freedom from risk, injury and loss while participating in the Activities is not a reasonable expectation.

 I am aware of the risks, hazards, and dangers of personal injury, death and disability in any activity or event involving ski racing.
 I am aware that the usual risk, hazards and dangers of personal injury, death and disability associated with skiing increase when undertaking ski racing and training even under the supervision of a trained coaching staff.
 I also understand that these risks, hazards and dangers will be further increased because other persons will be using the racing facilities at the same time and may have a greater or lesser degree of experience than I do/the participant(s) does, or no experience at all.
-In addition to the usual danger inherent in the Activities, there will be added or increased danger and risk of other skiers falling, jumping, landing, performing tricks, colliding with others skiers or staff, media personnel and/or spectators.
+In addition to the usual danger inherent in the Activities, there will be added or increased danger and risk of other skiers falling, jumping, landing, performing tricks, colliding with other skiers or staff, media personnel and/or spectators.
 I am also aware that there is an inherent risk in simply being at McIntyre Ski Area or any other ski area and/or observing, photographing or video recording the activities.
 On my own behalf and on behalf of the participant, I knowing and voluntarily assume any and all of the foregoing risks of loss, damage and injury.

 I acknowledge my responsibilities as a “skier” or “passenger” under R.S.A.
 225-A:24.